manishiitg/ML_Experiments/README.md

 But auto-encoders are good concepts to understand and learn nonetheless.
 Would like to come back to this topic later on after explanding my knowledge futher with Deep Learning and Clustring.

 - [Keras AutoEncoder with DEC Clustering](autoencoder/auto_encoder_experiment_with_keras_with_clustering_DEC.ipynb) almost 25% improvement with clustering with auto encoders. experiment further with DEC - [ ] get back on this need to understand DEC better
+- [Simple Autoencoder with pytorch](autoencoder/pytorch_basic_experiment_autoencoder_myself.ipynb) Nothing much done on this, just for learning pytorch

 ### Pytorch ###
 - [Pytorch 101](pytorch/101/pytorch_getting_start_LR_101.ipynb) Simple linear regression